Lightning McQueen: Concept and creation

 Cars director John Lasseter conceived the idea of using a racing car as the main character in the film.

 The concept for Cars originated in 1998.
 Danish story development artist Jorgen Klubien had the idea to write an animated feature based on an unpopular three-wheeled electric car in Denmark.
 The car reminded him of The Ugly Duckling by Hans Christian Andersen, where a character is not initially accepted but later proves to be a success.
 He began to write the story concept with the title "The Yellow Car," set in a small town populated by cars rather than people.
 The story involved the titular yellow car struggling to be accepted by the local residents but eventually earning its place in the community.
 Pixar Chief Creative Officer John Lasseter liked the concept of a world inhabited by cars presented by Klubien, but felt it would need a stronger character to create conflict in the story.
 He and co-director Joe Ranft began developing the various car characters, and the Yellow Car was eventually replaced by Lightning.

 From the start, Pixar's new film project was referred to as Cars.
 Lasseter decided the main character should be a racing car because it represents speed, power and individuality.
 The Pixar team focused their research on racing cars, with Lasseter attending numerous races to ensure the film was "authentic in every single detail."
-The team visited Lowe's Motor Speedway in Charlotte and met with Richard Petty.
+The team visited Lowe's Motor Speedway in Concord, North Carolina and met with Richard Petty.
 Story artist Steve Purcell said that meeting die-hard fans and experiencing the track firsthand was the ideal education needed for the film's development.
 Lasseter also took driving lessons at the Infineon Raceway from Jim Russell Racing School instructors, which became invaluable for giving direction to Owen Wilson, who voiced Lightning.